 The loyalty belief or bond to his or her abuser makes it so that the now survivor cannot betray his or her perpetrator even at the threat of death or loss of possible healing.

-After discharge she returned to her family, home and to her job.
+After discharge, she returned to her family, home and to her job.
 She worked on her recovery process with extreme drive, willingness, and commitment.
 Even though her accomplishments were significant, all of a sudden with no warning signs at all, she stopped practicing her recovery and began to engage in self-defeating and self-sabotaging behaviors once again as well as in her thought addiction.
 She returned to my program just 6 months later in much chaos, crisis, pain and presenting the same symptoms as before.
 Her major need this hospitalization was to recant to the program staff all of what she had truthfully verbalized about her abuse, abusers and strongly reaffirm her loyalty to her abusers stating her abusers were good and had not hurt her.
-She worked hard and by the end of second time in the program admitted that while at home her loyalty belief had been triggered and she reverted by to being loyalty to her abuser and stopped being loyal to herself.
+She worked hard and by the end of her second time in the program admitting while at home her loyalty belief had been triggered and she admitted that she was more loyalty issues strongly connected to her abuser and not at all with being herself.

 As I have learned more and expanded on my theories of loyalty, I discovered that the origin of "loyalty" is that it is an embedded mind code.
 The mind code influences the formation of an extremely high valued core belief.